usecmdr-rgb/ovrsee/SECURITY.md

 # Security Hardening Guide

-This document outlines the security measures implemented in CommanderX and configuration guidance for Cloudflare.
+This document outlines the security measures implemented in OVRSEE and configuration guidance for Cloudflare.

 ## Current Security Implementation